spellshift/realm/docs/_docs/user-guide/imix.md

 ## Installation

 The install subcommand executes embedded tomes similar to golem.
-It will loop through all embedded files looking for main.eldritch Each main.eldritch will execute in a new thread.
+It will loop through all embedded files looking for main.eldritch.
+Each main.eldritch will execute in a new thread.
 This is done to allow imix to install redundantly or install additional (non dependent) tools.

-The install subcommand makes allows some variables to be passed form the user into the tomes through the -c flag.
+The install subcommand allows some variables to be passed from the user into the tomes through the -c flag.
 When specified input_params['custom_config'] is set to the file path of the config specified Eg.
 ./imix install -c /tmp/imix-config.json will result in input_params['custom_config'] = "/tmp/imix-config.json